-CBSE 12th results 2018 to be declared on May 26 at cbse.nic.in, confirms official
+CBSE 12th result 2018 declared today at cbse.nic.in

 Read | CBSE results 2018 available on Microsoft app

 To view marks, the students of CBSE Class 12 have to keep their admit cards handy.
-Once the result is announced, they need to open the official portals or app and check their marks.
+They need to open the official portals or app and check their marks.

 A total of 19,85,397 students from Classes 10 and 12 have registered for the exam last year, of which 10,98,891 were from Class 12.
 A total of 4,60,026 girls and 6,38,865 boys appeared for the Intermediate exams.
 Among the cities, Chennai has the highest number of students participating for the Class 10 board exams (1,54,401) while Delhi has taken the top position for the number of students registered for the class 12 boards (2,58,321).
 Panchkula has the largest number of exam centres for both class 10 and 12 exams.